Anthora: Design

 There are also variant knock-offs; a popular one produced by Premier Cup portrays a discus-thrower; others depict the Parthenon, a harpist, and so on, and have variant slogans such as "We Are Pleased To Serve You".

 Culture

 The Anthora has been displayed in the Design Department of the Museum of Modern Art, in an exhibition at the Clark Art Institute on "The Persistence of Classicism", and in an article on "A History of New York in 50 Objects".
 It has been featured in various movies and television, where it is used to "evoke Gotham at a glance".

 In 2003, Graham Hill of the design group ExceptionLab designed a ceramic replica reproducing the construction of the paper cup as a skeuomorph, converting it from disposable to permanent; it is sold at the Museum of Modern Art shop.

-In 2004, NBC commissioned a special edition for the 2004 Summer Olympics, including its peacock logo and the Olympic rings.
+In 2004, NBC commissioned a special edition of the Anthora for the 2004 Summer Olympics, including its peacock logo and the Olympic rings.